MD3728/Neon-Mixtape-Tour-RR-1.1.x/README.md

   <li>Several Bug Fixes</li>
 </ul>

-# How to Play (and Debug):
+# How to Play
-Press on corresponding level (Game will crash if level does not exist)
-You can change number of seed slots in stats.js
-Select the corresponding plant shown to get the plant into the level in "Choose Your Plants" screen
-Press "Start" button to start level, level will play regardless of number of seed packets chosen
+Open index.html in the NMT folder
+Pressing "Save" on the title screen will save game data to localstorage, clearing cookies will clear your save data